 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where lindströmite typically forms.
+Look in hydrothermal veins country, the host setting where lindströmite typically forms.
 If you start seeing bismuthinite, chalcopyrite, galena in float, you are in the right ground.
 Field specimens usually show a acicular crystals, fibrous, massive habit, so train your eye for that shape before scanning the outcrop.